jose-d/qgis-radiation-toolbox-plugin/help/source/user-manual.rst

 .. figure:: images/001_log_data_no_bgr.png

-   Loaded Safecast / CzechRad layer with the default style applied.
+   Loaded Safecast layer with the default style applied.

 The alternative style (0.05 - 200.00 microSv/h) can be chosen from the
 style selector and activated for a selected layer by `Apply` button.